-I think that this is a journey that one takes as they learn about creative aspects in photography.
-I believe that photography especially film photography, is a balance between Art and Science.
-Capturing a memorable, artistic, and pleasing photograph requires tangible components that are measurable like exposure, lighting, film and chemical selection and, equipment mixed with those that are less measurable; they are a healthy dose emotion from one’s heart and soul translated into execution into your camera.
-At the end of the day to me photographs require emotion, execution and storytelling – this is what sets a photograph apart from a snapshot.
+Learning to see photographically is a journey that one takes as they learn about creative aspects in photography.
+I think photography especially film photography, is a balance between Art and Science.
+Creating a memorable, artistic, and pleasing photograph requires tangible components that are measurable like exposure, lighting, film and chemicals.
+When combined with things that are less measurable such as a dose emotion from one’s heart and soul translated into your camera.
+The best photographs require emotion, execution and storytelling – this is what sets a photograph apart from a snapshot.

 I plan on writing about these topics and of course more as I progress through the series